 - David Ireland, well known to us for his previous career in the field of empty homes, will draw on the international perspective gained through his role as Chief Executive of the Building and Social Housing Foundation to show how empty homes become a political issue and focus of community struggles in places as diverse as Palestine, Johannesburg and Liverpool.

 - Community Protection Notices offer a new tool in the empty homes toolbox.
 David Armstrong of Derwent Chambers and Mallard Consultancy is a nationally-recognised barrister specialising in this area of law: he'll explore the potential in an illuminating session on CPNs.

 - Cath Whelan and Charlie Stewart describe the unique property matching service of Homesmatch, which offers a whole new avenue for owners of empty homes to find a solution to their problem along with opportunities for partnering other organisations to bring large numbers of homes back into use simultaneously.

 The event will be held at: Maple House, 150 Corporation St., Birmingham, B4 6TB (same venue as last year).

 You can download the directions from our Information Library here.

-As for trains, if you are travelling through or from London the excellent Chiltern Railways service from Marylebone to Moor Hill or Snow Hill is likely to have Advance Single tickets from £7 each way on the day of the Conference if you purchase them long enough in advance (available from 24th Feb onwards).
+As for trains, if you are travelling through or from London, the excellent Chiltern Railways service from Marylebone to Moor Hill or Snow Hill is likely to have Advance Single tickets from £7 each way on the day of the Conference if you purchase them soon enough (available from 24th Feb onwards).
 A more flexible off-peak return fare would be £29 if travelling the day before or £49 on the day (to make the start of the Conference).
-Anytime tickets from Euston on the day of the Conference are a mere £176, as a comparator, so exploring these cheaper options is well worthwhile.
+Anytime tickets from Euston are a mere £176 on the day, as a comparator, so exploring these cheaper options is well worthwhile.

 See file attachments below.